RomanMIzulin/python_unittest_vscode/README.md

+- How to proxy args from client to LSP for custom command?
+- How to get related text on which custom command was triggered?

 # Template for VS Code python tools extensions

 This is a template repository to get you started on building a VS Code extension for your favorite python tool.
 It could be a linter, formatter, or code analysis, or all of those together.
 This template will give you the basic building blocks you need to build a VS Code extension for it.